mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

 9. At this point in the Hyper-V console you should see the new VM available, right click on it and select **Start**, then right click again to **Connect**.

-10. When you connect to the VM after a few minutes of running the system installation, you should see the following screen to start the installation process.
+10. When you connect to the Ubuntu VM after a few minutes of running the system installation, you should see the following screen to start the configuration process.

  ![Connect to  Sensor](./images/connect-to-sensor.png 'Connect to Sensor')